-Group tours of the museum and/or the Japanese American Historical Plaza, speaking engagements for classrooms or other community groups, and research appointments at the Legacy Center are available.
+Group tours of the Japanese American Historical Plaza, speaking engagements for classrooms or other community groups, and research appointments at the Japanese American Museum of Oregon are available.
 Learn more on our Education and Resources and Services page.

 To schedule or for more information: